jsiek/denotational_semantics/agda/README.md

       * Denotational values (⊥, ↦, ⊔) including constants
         and primitive operators.

+   * `CurryConst`

+      * Definition of ℱ and ℘ for the domain in ValueConst

    * `Consistency`

      * Proof of the consistent subtyping property.